adobecom/demo-project/README.md

-# This repo is archived - please use https://github.com/adobecom/milo-college for a starter Milo Template
+# This repo is archived

+Please use [Milo College](https://github.com/adobecom/milo-college) for a starter Milo Template

 # Milo goes to college
 Use this project template to create a Milo site.